xandwr/doctown-v3/END_GOAL_USERFLOW.md

 ngrok http 5173
 ```

 Update the GitHub App webhook URL to the ngrok URL.
-Test the full flow using `doctown-builder` as the target repo.
+Test the full flow by pushing to a test Rust repository.

 ### 6.2 Deployment